Excellence in Greenhouse Gas Management (Goal Setting Certificate)

-- Leadership activities (in this case, goal setting) must have taken place between January 1, 2017 and September 27, 2019.
+- Leadership activities (in this case, Goal Setting) must have taken place between January 1, 2018 and December 4, 2020.

 GHG Inventory & Verification Requirements

-- GHG inventory must be publicly reported and include both scope 1 and 2 emissions.
-The organization must report both location-based and market-based scope 2 emissions for the base year and the current year.
+- GHG inventory must be publicly reported and include both Scope 1 and 2 emissions.
+The organization must report both location-based and market-based Scope 2 emissions for the base year and current year.